Maasa085/Maasa085/README.md

 - 💞️ I would be happy to collaborate with anyone who is good in the feilds of Data Science and ML/AI
 - 📫 How to reach me you can reach me on my account or my mail - maasa085@gmail.com
 - 🤖 Also i wouldn't recommend you go by my projects and repositories as they are really old.
-Thank you! :)
+- 👑 Goals - would love to contribute in more projects Thank you! :)

 <!---